Marketing Team Roles: Structure, Responsibilities, and How to Build a B2B Team

 • Joint pipeline reviews: Hold weekly marketing-sales syncs to review pipeline health and campaign performance

 Focus on pipeline contribution, conversion rates, and revenue influence rather than vanity metrics like impressions or clicks.
 Track MQLs, SQLs, pipeline created, and closed-won revenue attributed to marketing.
+For a deeper look at the tools that support this kind of measurement, see this guide to B2B marketing metrics tracking.

 Demand gen focuses on creating pipeline through campaigns, events, and account-based marketing.
 Growth marketing emphasizes experimentation and optimization across the full funnel, running A/B tests to improve conversion at each stage.
+The two marketing roles are complementary: demand gen builds the pipeline, growth marketing improves the rate at which that pipeline converts.

-Should Marketing Report to Sales or the CEO?
+Should marketing report to sales or the CEO?

 In most B2B organizations, marketing reports to the CEO or CRO to maintain strategic focus on long-term pipeline development alongside short-term demand generation.
+Reporting to the CRO creates tighter alignment on revenue metrics but can subordinate brand and content investment to short-term pipeline pressure.